Java War: Indonesian nationalism

 The war, and Diponegoro, has been attributed as the origin of Indonesian nationalism.
 During the Indonesian National Awakening, imagery of Diponegoro and the Java War was used by Indonesian nationalists as an unifying factor of resistance against colonial rule, in favor of the more sectarian Islamic angle.
 Various non-government institutions – ranging from the Islamist Masyumi Party to the now-banned Indonesian Communist Party – use Diponegoro as an icon or claim inspiration from his rebellion.
+In modern Indonesian historical narratives, the war is seen as a turning point in Dutch colonial power with Diponegoro being seen as one of the nation's first independence fighters.

 Diponegoro was declared a National Hero of Indonesia in 1973.
 Prior to the official designation, many Indonesian leaders had publicly referred to Diponegoro as a national hero, especially during the Indonesian National Revolution.
 A number of Indonesian institutions are named after Diponegoro – such as an Indonesian Army military district and a state-funded university – along with street names in most Indonesian cities.